thegambler111/CoolObsVault/01_Experience/Product_strategy/2023/China mobile annual report 2021/China mobile annual report 2021.md

 # Fruitful Results

-## Value-oriented Operating Practices and Integrated Development Achieved Significant Progress
+## Value-oriented Operating Practices and Integrated Development
 - “Customer” market
-	- we furthered the integrated operation of data access, applications, and customer benefits, while competing in the market in a rational and regulated way to drive an industry-wide value uplift.
+	- Furthered the integrated operation of data access, applications, and customer benefits
+	- -> Drive an industry-wide value uplift
+- “Home” market
-- In the “Home” market, with a focus on setting up a service suite that combines full-gigabit network connections with cloud-based applications, we strove to extend our smart home application services to the wider community, and to rural areas by supporting digital village development.
+	- Set up a service suite that combines full-gigabit network connections with cloud-based applications
+	- Extend smart home application services to the wider community, and to rural areas
+- “Business” market
-- In the “Business” market, drawing on our innovative computing and network integration and our well-established nationwide localized services, we focused on key industries to foster the scale and integrated development of network, cloud, and DICT.
+	- Based on our innovative computing and network integration and our well-established nationwide localized services
-- In the “New” market, upholding the spirit of innovation, entrepreneurship and originality, we strove for new breakthroughs in the “New” market by fostering synergetic growth across four key areas: international business, equity investment, digital content, and FinTech.
-Our efforts have yielded notable results.
-In terms of customer service, we continued to optimize the service system that covers every aspect of services and processes and engages every member of staff, and speed up digital-intelligent service innovation.
-These efforts have resulted in continued improvements in service quality and rising customer recognition.
+	- Focused on key industries to foster the scale
+	- Integrated development of network, cloud, and DICT.
+- “New” market
+	- Fostering synergetic growth across four key areas:
+		- International business
+		- Equity investment
+		- Digital content
+		- FinTech.
+- In terms of customer service
+	- Optimize the service system
+	- Engages every member of staff
+	- Speed up digital-intelligent service innovation.
+	- -> Resulted in continued improvements in service quality and rising customer recognition.

+## Optimization of Infrastructure Layout
+- industry-leading 5G network
+	- combined advantages of the 2.6GHz/4.9GHz capacity and 700MHz coverage
+- CFN took off the ground
+	- CFN represents a new information infrastructure with
+		- computing as core
+		- network serving as foundation.
+	- CFN deeply integrates ABCDNETS (AI, blockchain, cloud, data, network, edge, terminal and security)
+	- We will promote computing as an essential service serving the whole society in the same plug-and-play way as access to water and electricity.

+> [!note]
+> Make computing as an essential service like water and electricity

+- Third, our smart mid-end platform took shape, building on a strong foundation.
+	- We strove to build and fully implement our industry-leading smart mid-end platform by leveraging the abundant resources and outstanding capabilities in data, AI, blockchain and other fields that we have accumulated over time.
+	- By centralizing our capabilities, we were able to launch the unified gateway and branding of the China Mobile Mid-End Platform, combining the salient features of telecommunications operators and our own.
+	- This platform has an AaaS (Ability as a Service) system that combines business, data, and technology.

 #
 ---